xpl/useless/README.md

 `node build.js <header-file> <output-folder>`

-For building useless.js, run `node build.js useless ./build`.
-It will compile `useless.js` in root directory to `./build/useless.js`, and also will generate minified version `./build/useless.min.js` via Google Closure Compiler.
-There will be also intermediate file `./build/useless.stripped.js` with unit tests and comments stripped.
+For generic build, run `node build.js ./useless.js ./build`

+It will generate `./build/useless.js` by substituting `$include` directives found in header file.
+Produced result will undergo stripping of tests and comments, and then finally compiled using Google Closure Compiler, outputting minified result to `./build/useless.min.js`

 ##Custom build

-To make reduced version (with some submodules disabled), you can make your own version of `useless.js` file, commenting out unneeded `$include` directives.
-And then running build command to compile it.
+To make reduced distribution (with some submodules disabled), you can create your own version of default header file, commenting out unneeded `$include` directives.

-There exists `useless.micro.js` as example of such reduced build.
-Running `node build.js useless.micro ./build` will produce `./build/useless.micro.min.js` as output.
+There exists `./useless.micro.js` as an example of such reduced build.
+Running `node build.js ./useless.micro.js ./build` will produce `./build/useless.micro.min.js` as output.

 ##Automatic builds on source change